jojo141185/mopidy-docker/README.md

 - If you have problems with permission errors, try --user root first.
 - On problems accessing the web interface, check mopidy.conf using the correct IP address.
 Try "hostname: 0.0.0.0" to listen to any and with no (=empty) access restrictions in "allowed_origins = ".

+### docker compose
+First check that Docker compose is already [installed](https://docs.docker.com/compose/install/) on your host.

+1. Copy the [docker-compose.yaml](https://github.com/jojo141185/mopidy-docker/blob/main/docker/docker-compose.yaml) file from this repository to the current directory.
+2. Make sure that your mopidy config file (mopidy.conf) is placed in a subfolder named "config".
+You can also add / modify the volume paths in the yaml file, i.e. to your local media folder or the directory where the metadata information will be stored on host (see table above).
+3. Start the mopidy container with the following command
+Compose V1: `run docker-compose up -d`
+Compose V2: `docker compose up -d`

 ## Build

 You can build (or rebuild) the image by opening a terminal from the root of the repository and issuing the following command:

 `docker build . -t jojo141185/mopidy`

 It will take a long time espacialy on a Raspberry Pi.
 When it's finished, you can run the container following the previous instructions.
-Just be careful to use the tag you have built.
+Just be careful to use the tag from your own built.

 ## References
-The Dockerfile is also based on the work of jaedb but includes some patches and bugfixes.
+Spotify disabled access to libspotify on May 16 2022.
+To be able to use Spotify as audio source, the mopidy-Spotify-Plugin was tweaked by @kingosticks.
+It now uses the GStreamer plugin "gst-plugins-spotify" in the background to play Spotify songs.
+For this reason this mopidy container should be seen as an alpha version with limited features in interaction with Spotify (i.e. no seeking support).